 Selecting a suit is easy.
 It’s adding all the accessories that can make any man nervous about dressing up and looking their best.
 So, let’s break the ice and get personal about men’s ties.
 This accessory is almost always part of a formal outfit, and there are a lot of options.
-The goal is choosing a cut and style that complements both his look and personality.
+The goal is matching your tie a style that complements both the look and personality.

 Know Your Ties: Windsor, Bow, Western